maxiaopeng/dualmarker/README.md

     whose introduction to dual-maker model(w/ or w/o interaction) significantly increase the prediction of survival or response.
-    Likelihood ratio test(LRT) is carried out to compare dual-marker model and marker1 solo model, the signed log10-pValue is shown on x-axis, and ‘sign’ indicates the effect direction of marker2(single marker) to survival.
-Genes with negative values on the left are positive survival predictors.
+    Likelihood ratio test(LRT) is carried out to compare dual-marker model and marker1 single model, the signed log10-pValue is shown on x-axis, and ‘sign’ indicates the effect direction of marker2(single marker) to survival. i.e. genes with negative values on the left are positive survival predictors.

 <!-- end list -->